kuyen-labs/fuul-sdk/README.md

 ## 2. Set up the Fuul SDK

-In order to authenticate to full with your project, you must execute the following in the root file of your app.
+In order to authenticate to Fuul with your project, you must execute the following in the root file of your app.

 ```tsx
 // App.tsx